-0.20 BAC: Emotional turmoil, confusion, blackouts, and vomit death.
-Want to choke on your own vomit?
+0.20 BAC: Emotional turmoil, confusion, blackouts and vomit death are possible.
 At .20 BAC, your gag reflexes are impaired.
 (Do not let drunk people fall asleep, especially on their back.)
-Anger, sadness, and big rides on an emotional roller coaster accompany vomiting.
+Anger, sadness and big rides on an emotional roller coaster usually accompany the vomiting.

 This is the definition of dazed and confused.
-Help with simple things, like standing, walking, and holding things may be necessary.
-If you stumble and fall, you may not feel pain.
+Help with simple things like standing, walking and holding objects may be necessary.
+If you stumble and fall, you may not feel pain until the next day.

 0.25 BAC: Bruises at best.
-Your body is pretty much not your own.
-In addition to blackout, risk of choking on your own vomit is increased.
-And falls and accidents are likely.
+Your body is pretty much not your own anymore.
+In addition to blackouts, risk of choking on your own vomit is increased.
+Falls and accidents are also more likely.

 0.30 BAC: Total drunken stupor.
 It’s no longer just passing out.
 You are lapsing in and out of consciousness.
 Suddenly passing out and being unresponsive (unable to be awoken) is seriously possible.
 You will be entirely disoriented with little understanding of where you are.
 This is not yet certain blood alcohol level death, but it may be necessary to get someone to a hospital.
 Bladder function can fail.
 So can heart rate.

 0.35 BAC: Reasonable coma risk.
-Ever wanted to undergo surgery without the costs?
 Being this drunk is like being under surgical anesthetic.
 And since surgery is a risk, imagine the risk of blood alcohol level death.